-Our research network is continuously expanding: we had a number of new participants at our recent conference, and we encourage those working on similar issues to contribute a post to our blog.
-The research network is led by:
+Our research network is continuously expanding: we had a number of new participants at our 2016 conference, we have had excellent contributions to our blog from researchers all over the world, and we encourage those working on similar issues and interested in joining the network to get in touch or contribute a post to our blog.

-Su Lin Lewis is a Lecturer at the University of Bristol specializing in global history, comparative urban history, gender, and decolonisation in modern Southeast Asia.
-Her new book is Cities in Motion: Urban Life and Cosmopolitanism in Southeast Asia, 1920-1940.
+Su Lin Lewis (PI) is a Senior Lecturer at the University of Bristol specializing in global/transnational history, comparative urban history, gender, and decolonisation in modern Southeast Asia and beyond.
+Her recent book is Cities in Motion: Urban Life and Cosmopolitanism in Southeast Asia, 1920-1940.

-Hanna Jansen is a Doctoral Candidate at the University of Amsterdam examining Orientalism and transnational intellectual networks in the Soviet World.
+Hanna Jansen is a Visiting Researcher at the University of Amsterdam.
+Her PhD examined Orientalism and transnational intellectual networks in the Soviet World

 Gerard McCann is a Lecturer at the University of York specializing in transnational and global history in Africa and South Asia, particularly (East) Africa-India relations.
 He is the co-editor of India in Africa: Changing Geographies of Power.